initcyber/Python/README.md

-This is a basic Python3 (Albeit Crappy) port scanner.
+This is a basic Python3 port scanner.

-It scans ports up to 1000
+Currently, it scans ports up to 1000.
+This small, simple project has taken a backburner for now.

-basic usage is python3 scanner.py <ip>
+Basic usage is python3 scanner.py <ip>